tomaspietravallo/sparkar-scripting-workshop/speaker-files/test.md

 // Sample solution:

-let x = 1;
+// Store a number in a variable. let x = 1;

-function increment(){
+// Create a function that increments this number by one function increment(){
   x++;
 }

-for (let x = 0; x < 20; x++){
+// Then, call this function 20 times for (let x = 0; x < 20; x++){
  increment();
 }